About us

 You may enroll in one or two regular courses.

-All students participate in the International IQ Seminar, conducted by Dr. Hugo Hervitz, which is a daily meeting in which students can learn about the culture of each country, discuss their experiences and cross-cultural interactions, get travel tips, and identify ways to have an even more immersive study abroad experience.
+All students participate in the International IQ Seminar, developed by Dr. Hugo Hervitz, which is a daily meeting in which students can learn about the culture of each country, discuss their experiences and cross-cultural interactions, get travel tips, and identify ways to have an even more immersive study abroad experience.

 Students enrolled in a Supervised Independent Study (SIS) course pursue structured independent work, following a well-defined syllabus, under the supervision of one or two faculty members.
 Not every student is allowed to enroll in an SIS course.
 Interested students must fill-out the SIS Course Request Form justifying their suitability for the course and their ability to conduct independent work.